Toto Carlyle II vs Toto Vespin II – Which is the Better Toilet?

 1. Flushing System

-Toto Carlyle II and Vespin II uses Toto’s Tornado flushing system.
+Toto Carlyle II and Vespin II use Toto’s Tornado flushing system.
 The Tornado flushing system is designed to deliver a powerful flush while using as little water as possible, which is an improvement of the popular Toto G-Max flushing system.

-When you flush the toilet, water enters the bowl through the 2 nozzles forcefully and in a cyclic movement, which forms two cyclones (double-cyclone) in the bowl.
+When you flush the toilet, water enters the bowl through the two nozzles forcefully and in a cyclic movement, which forms two cyclones (double-cyclone) in the bowl.
 Apart from being a powerful flushing system, the Tornado flushing system is also very effective in bowl scrubbing and rinsing.

 Both Toto Carlyle and Toto Vespin use 1.28 gallons of water per flush.
-They are therefore compliant with the requirement of WaterSense, a program by the United States Environmental Protection Agency (EPA.)
+They are, therefore, compliant with the requirement of WaterSense, a program by the United States Environmental Protection Agency (EPA.)

 CalGreen has also certified these toilets as compliant with their requirements.
-They can hence be sold in California and other states with tough water laws like Texas and Colorado.
+They can be sold in California and other states with tough water laws like Texas and Colorado.

 2. Toilet Rough-In

 Both Toto Carlyle II and Toto Vespin II have a rough-in of 12 inches.
-What is interesting however is that both of them can be converted into either a 10 or 14-inch rough-in toilet with the help of the Toto unifit adapter.
+What is interesting, however, is that both of them can be converted into either a 10 or 14-inch rough-in toilet with the help of the Toto unifit adapter.

-If you have an old toilet with a non-standard rough-in that you need to replace with a modern toilet then you can consider one of these 2.
+If you have an old toilet with a non-standard rough-in that you need to replace with a modern toilet, then you can consider one of these 2.
 The Toto unifit adapter only works with Toto skirted toilets.

 Conclusion